Inner Canyon Wilderness Use

 Be Prepared

 Inner canyon activities are located in remote portions of the Black Canyon of the Gunnison Wilderness Area.
 Any rescue operation within the park is difficult and requires extended periods of time.
-Park visitors should carry the equipment necessary to endure an unexpected night in the wilderness.
+Park visitors should be aware of the challenging nature of the terrain and carry the equipment necessary to endure an unexpected night in the wilderness.
 Each activity will require different essentials, but a good list to keep in mind in any wilderness area is:

 • Valid Wilderness Use Permit

-• 4 quarts of water per person per day, or a water filter if filling up at the river (NOTE: From late fall through mid-spring, drinking water is NOT available in the park.)
+• 4 quarts of water per person per day, or a water filter if filling up at the river (From late fall through mid-spring, drinking water is NOT available in the park.)

 • High-energy food, enough for the planned trip plus an extra day

-• "WAG Bag" or personal waste pack-out system
+• "WAG Bag" or commercial landfill safe human waste bag

 • Layers and rain gear